-What is Needed to Apply for Nursing Scholarships?
+What Do You Need to Apply for Nurse Scholarships?

 Each organization will have a different type of nursing scholarship application form for students to complete.
 The application is intended to first ensure students meet all eligibility requirements.
 For instance, college-sponsored nurse scholarships and grants will usually require applicants to have declared nursing as their major and be in good academic standing.
 For the majority of nurse scholarships and grants, students will need a GPA of 3.0 or higher.